 Private jail does indeed exist throughout Los Angeles and Orange County.
 Riverside County does not have private jail at all and in fact, in these tough economic times, Riverside County has recently proposed charging all its inmates for their stays in their county jail.

-Private jail is often is only available for males and most private jails require proof of a recent negative TB test to ensure no one is infected by this contagious sickness.
+Private jail is often is only available for males and most private jails require proof of a recent negative TB (tuberculosis) test to ensure no one is infected by this contagious sickness.
 Some jails actually test the applicant for TB before they admit the individual.
 One may also be disqualified if he or she has a conviction for any serious felonies, especially those involving violence.

 Private jail is most often sought in second-time DUI’s when one must serve at least 96 hours in county jail, although our office has had clients serve their time in private jail for much longer terms.
 In Los Angeles County, Torrance, Pasadena, LaVerne, Pomona, Huntington Park, Montebello, Monterrey Park, Redondo Beach, Hawthorne, San Fernando, Monrovia, Burbank, Culver City, Gardena, Glendale and Hermosa Beach police department offer private jail.
 In Orange County, Seal Beach, Huntington Beach, Anaheim and Fullerton offer such a program.